-National Sorry Day is an annual ceremonial event held in Australia on 26 May, coinciding with the launch of the 1997 ‘Bringing them Home’ report.
+National Sorry Day is an annual ceremonial event.
 Reconciliation Week (27 May to 3 June) commences the day after Sorry Day.

 Cultural events and places

 We recognise key Aboriginal events to celebrate Aboriginal and Torres Strait Islander culture and improve understanding and awareness of Aboriginal needs.
 We also celebrate cultural places of significance at a number of locations across the City.

 We host Aboriginal key events such as Sorry Day, NAIDOC Week and Reconciliation Week which are all aligned to the national calendar of Aboriginal events.
 We also celebrate a local event, Wurundjeri Week, which recognises the Traditional Owners of Darebin the Wurundjeri people.
 Wurundjeri Week is a relatively new celebration and is aligned to the local Melbourne Aboriginal schedule of events.